 Hewitt’s Hill Campsite – Helena Campsite 21.5 kms

-After a tasty trail breakfast you will pack up camp and begin day two, which is a long day compared to day one, but the first half is relatively easy and flat.
+After a tasty trail breakfast you will pack up camp and begin day two, which is a long day compared to day one, though the first half is relatively easy and flat.
 Passing numerous granite outcrops on your way to South Ledge, you will begin to understand the beauty of the Darling Ranges.
 As you approach the Mundaring Weir and Lake CY O’Connor you will marvel in its beauty and after reading the interpretive signage have an appreciation of the work that went into building this impressive structure regarded as one of the world’s great engineering projects.
 After crossing the weir, you will head past the Mundaring Weir Hotel and onto the Perth Hills Discovery Centre.
 From here it is a gentle descent to Ball Creek Campsite for a well deserved break and tasty trail lunch.

 Once recharged, you’ll pop the pack back on and hit the trail for part two of your day.
 Your afternoon hiking session start off quite gentle as the first couple of kms follows a nice flat forestry management track out of Ball Creek.
 As you begin to descend into the forest the trail becomes very lush with an abundance of bracken ferns, large trees and thick undergrowth that will lead you to a series of granite platforms nearby a creek – the perfect place to stop for some quiet contemplation.
 As you follow Mann’s Gully the forest transitions into beautiful Wandoo woodlands which leads you to the start of the big ascent for the day up to Helena Campsite.
 Take a break from your ascent at the lookout and admire views over the Helena River Valley and Lake CY O’Connor before you head back into the forest from some more Wandoo before the steep descent down to Helena Campsite to set up camp and enjoy those epic sunset views!
 Congratulations – you just completed the biggest and toughest day on your Darling Ranges Multi-Day Hike!